IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ---

-### Part D: Start with Internet Of thing and Banking APIs
+### EXTRA: Start with Internet Of thing and Banking APIs

 This section will give you some guidelines to start coding banking APIs using IOT devices.